erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 -   Estimating treatment effects by comparing outcomes between a treatment and control (defined in ROS as causal inference).

-McElreath emphasises that what scientific practitioners are often looking for is a method to **separate spurious associations from true causal relationships**.
+Scientific practitioners are often looking for a method to **separate spurious associations from true causal relationships**, but regression modelling is not designed for this.
 McElreath is critical of those who carelessly use regression modelling to identify causal relationships.

 **Scenario:**